sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/02-bootstrap-css/README.md

 See how this time we define our second to be 2 units wide, so that 6 units are left unused to the right of the row.

+### Using t-shirt sizes in the column specification

 The latest feature with regards to the grid system consists in also using the *t-shirt sizes* so that you not only specify how you want to look in larger screens, but also how they should be accommodated on smaller ones.

 | NOTE: |